spencerkclark/xpartition/README.md

 ds.partition.write(args.store, args.ranks, dims, args.rank)
 ```

-Now let's write a couple bash scripts.
+Now we can write a couple bash scripts.
 The first will be a SLURM array job
 that writes all the partitions.
 The second will be a "main" script that
 controls the whole workflow.